canonical/k8s-snap/docs/src/snap/explanation/epa.md

 allocation of large memory pages into the Kubernetes orchestration system.
 Here are the key architectural components and their roles:

--  **Node Configuration**: Each Kubernetes node must be configured to reserve HugePages.
+-  **Node configuration**: Each Kubernetes node must be configured to reserve HugePages.
 This involves setting the number of HugePages in the node's kernel boot parameters.
--  **Kubelet Configuration**: The kubelet on each node must be configured to recognise and manage HugePages.
+-  **Kubelet configuration**: The kubelet on each node must be configured to recognise and manage HugePages.
 This is typically done through the kubelet configuration file, specifying the size and number of HugePages.
--  **Pod Specification**: HugePages are requested and allocated at the pod level through resource requests and limits in the pod specification.
+-  **Pod specification**: HugePages are requested and allocated at the pod level through resource requests and limits in the pod specification.
 Pods can request specific sizes of HugePages (e.g., 2MB or 1GB).
--  **Scheduler Awareness**: The Kubernetes scheduler is aware of HugePages as a resource and schedules pods onto nodes that have sufficient HugePages available.
+-  **Scheduler awareness**: The Kubernetes scheduler is aware of HugePages as a resource and schedules pods onto nodes that have sufficient HugePages available.
 This ensures that pods with HugePages requirements are placed appropriately.
 Scheduler configurations and policies can be adjusted to